Hot Streak Drives Solyco Wealth Model Portfolios to Greater Out-Performance

 Source: FactSet and Solyco Wealth

-The left-hand graph below presents the degree to which our models consistently outperformed their benchmarks across time periods beyond last quarter.
-The graph to the right below relays model performances vis-à-vis that of the S&P 500, which understandably correlates closely with the equity weightings for the portfolios versus the 100% equity-weighted equity index.
+In the graphs below the left-hand data presents the degree to which our models largely outperformed their benchmarks across the previously mentioned time periods.
+The right-side chart below relays model performances vis-à-vis that of the S&P 500 over these same time periods, which inversely correlates with the decreasing equity weightings of our more conservative portfolios versus the 100% equity-weighted equity index.

 Aggressive Model Portfolio